 Smith-Cooper International 10FW Series Iron Gate Valve with Hand-Wheel, Non-Rising Stem, Inline, 2-1/2" Flanged

-A clever deal seeker from FL snagged this deal before you could.
+A savvy shopper from FL snagged this deal before you could.

 Search our site to find another great deal.
 But hurry!
 With our low prices, we sell out fast!

 The Smith-Cooper International 10FW series iron gate valve with hand-wheel has a non-rising stem, and flanged connections on both ends.
 Its ductile iron construction provides compressive strength and resistance to wear.
 The stainless steel non-rising stem stays fixed in place when the gate is raised or lowered, making it suitable for low clearance or underground use.
 This valve has a maximum pressure rating of 250 pounds per square inch (gauge) (psig) for non-shock cold working pressure (CWP).
 It has flanged end connections for bolting to compatible-sized pipe flanges.
 Mounted on top of the valve, a manually operated hand wheel activates the inside screw mechanism, which lifts and lowers the gate to start and stop the flow between the connected pipes.
 This valve meets American Water Works Association (AWWA) C515 standards for quality assurance.